 Corporate governance comprises the entire system of managing and supervising an enterprise.
 The Board of Management and the Supervisory Board of Bayer AG are committed to a responsible and transparent style of management and supervision aimed at increasing the company’s value over the long term.

 Bayer has always placed great importance on responsible corporate governance.
 The company was able to issue a declaration that it had complied with the recommendations of the German Corporate Governance Code in the past and will comply in the future.

 Bayer AG – headquartered in Leverkusen, Germany – is subject to the German legislation on which the Corporate Governance Code is based.
 That includes the two-tier governance system, under which the Board of Management and Supervisory Board each have their own fields of responsibility.
 This contrasts with the Anglo-American system, where corporate management and oversight are the tasks of a single executive body, the board of directors.

-The Supervisory Board has set up five committees – the Presidial Committee, the Audit Committee, the Human Resources Committee, the Nominations Committee and the Innovation Committee – and entrusted them with certain tasks in accordance with the German Stock Corporation Act and the German Corporate Governance Code.
+The Supervisory Board has set up six committees – a Presidial Committee, a Human Resources and Compensation Committee, an Audit Committee, a Nomination Committee, an Innovation Committee, and an ESG-Committee – and entrusted them with certain tasks in accordance with the German Stock Corporation Act and the German Corporate Governance Code.